 Track new policies under the National Digital Economy framework.

-Collaborate regionally to scale beyond domestic markets.
+Work regionally to grow beyond domestic markets.

 Last updated: May 2024.
 Reviewed and verified by Dr. Nadia Rahman, former MDEC Blockchain Advisor (2019–2022).
 Methodology: Analyzed policy papers, MYBW reports, and industry data from Bank Negara Malaysia and MIMOS for accuracy.